 Overview of exchange

-[Last updated: 1 January 2024, unless otherwise noted]
+[Last updated: 1 February 2026, unless otherwise noted]

 The SIX Swiss Exchange is the largest Swiss stock exchange.
 It maintains an electronic trading system with a fully integrated settlement and clearing system (SIX SIS).
 The vast majority of Swiss issuers are listed on the SIX Swiss Exchange.
 Through its electronic trading system, the SIX Swiss Exchange is open to foreign investors and market participants.
 The listing process of the SIX Swiss Exchange is efficient and uncomplicated.
-No additional approval from the regulator (Swiss Financial Market Supervisory Authority FINMA) is required, just from SIX Exchange Regulation, which acts as licensed regulatory authority for approval of prospectuses.
+No additional approval from the regulator (Swiss Financial Market Supervisory Authority FINMA) is required, just from SIX Exchange Regulation, which also acts as licensed regulatory authority for approval of prospectuses.
 Compared to other stock exchanges, the SIX Swiss Exchange is recognized for its issuer-oriented approach.

 The SIX Swiss Exchange has the following regulatory standards for equity securities, which vary in their listing admission and maintenance criteria: